NicoGrima/NGCForecasting/README.md

 # RyanForecasting

 Make sure that you have Ryan's file: "9636_10.sqlite" and your filename is set appropriately in order to run the code.
-Also make sure you just run main.py
+Also make sure you just run main.py and you instal;l any missing dependencies with "pip install -r requirements.txt" (run this on your terminal).